xdmnl/api-documentation/source/includes/_endpoints.md

 > Response **204**

-Removes teammates from a team.
+Removes teammates from a team inbox.
 Selected teammates must currently have access to the inbox to be removed.
 Teammates cannot be removed from private inboxes.

 This request requires the `provisioning` scope in the JSON Web Token.